 Type 2 OI

 Type 2 OI is often fatal.
 A child with type 2 OI may die in the womb or shortly after birth from respiratory problems.

 If your child has type 3 OI, they may have severe bone deformities and often require a wheelchair to get around.
 They usually have shorter lifespans than people with type 1 or 4 OI.

 Type 4 OI

-Children with type 4 OI may need crutches to walk.
-The lifespan of people with type 4 OI is normal or close to normal.
+If your child has type 4 OI, they may need crutches to walk.
+However, their life expectancy is normal or close to normal.